-- 4.8.1 Scottish Borders Council did not object to the Development.
-Scottish Borders Council advised that, the whilst the Development represents an increase in tip height from the Original Consent, the increase would be unlikely to create any significant effects due to the distance of the Development from the Borders coastline.
-Scottish Borders Council further advised that any effects resulting from the increase would be offset by the reduction in WTG numbers from the Original Consent. - 4.8.2 Scottish Borders Council provided detailed comments on the kittiwake qualifying interest of the St Abb's Head to Fast Castle SPA, recommending conditions be attached to any consent granted (including the requirement for a Piling Strategy ("PS") to ensure sequential pile driving is avoided in relation to other in-combination proposals).
-Further, Scottish Borders Council advised that a condition to enable mitigation (e.g., curtailment) be attached to any consent granted to address any significant adverse impacts on seabird populations at St Abb's Head to Fast Castle SPA identified through monitoring mechanisms. - 4.8.3 Scottish Borders Council, however, advised that it was content that SNH was considering the impacts of the Development on Special Areas of Conservation ("SAC") and SPAs fully. - 4.8.4 A response from the Company was forwarded to Scottish Borders Council on 18 January 2019.
-The Company maintained that the results of the EIA Report remain valid and that there will be no significant adverse effect on the site integrity of any SPA.
-The Company, however, reiterated its commitment to working with SNH, RSPB Scotland and other stakeholders to discuss ornithological matters further. - 4.8.5 Conditions have been attached to the s.36 consent requiring the Company to prepare, consult on and adhere to a PS and PEMP (to include monitoring of the impacts of the Development on ornithology and marine mammal receptors) to address the concerns raised.
-Further, conditions will be attached to any marine licence(s) granted, requiring the Company to bear the costs of any remediation works required.
+- 4.8.1 Scottish Borders Council did not object to the application.
+Scottish Borders Council advised that, the whilst the Project represents an increase in tip height from the Original Consent, the increase would be unlikely to create any significant effects due to the distance of the Project from the Borders coastline.
+Scottish Borders Council further advised that any effects resulting from the increase would be offset by the reduction in WTG numbers from the Original Consent. - 4.8.2 Scottish Borders Council provided detailed comments on the kittiwake qualifying interest of the St Abb's Head to Fast Castle SPA, recommending conditions be attached to any consent or regulatory approval granted (including the requirement for a Piling Strategy ("PS") to ensure sequential pile driving is avoided in relation to other in-combination proposals).
+Further, Scottish Borders Council advised that a condition to enable mitigation (e.g. curtailment) be attached to any consent or regulatory approval granted to address any significant adverse impacts on seabird populations at St Abb's Head to Fast Castle SPA identified through monitoring mechanisms. - 4.8.3 Scottish Borders Council, however, advised that it was content that SNH were considering the impacts of the Project on Special Areas of Conservation ("SAC") and SPAs fully. - 4.8.4 A response from the Applicant was forwarded to Scottish Borders Council on 18 January 2019.
+The Applicant maintained that the results of the EIA Report remain valid and that there will be no significant adverse effect on the site integrity of any SPA.
+The Applicant, however, reiterated its commitment to working with SNH, RSPB Scotland and other stakeholders to discuss ornithological matters further.

+4.8.5 Conditions have been attached to the s.36 consent and OfTI Marine Licence requiring the Applicant to prepare, consult on and adhere to a PS and PEMP (to include monitoring of the impacts of the Project on ornithology and marine mammal receptors) to address the concerns raised.
+Further, conditions have been attached to the OfTI Marine Licence, requiring the Applicant to bear the costs of any remediation works required.